MochiMessenger/libmochi/README.md

 ### NPM

-Signal publishes the NPM package `@signalapp/libsignal-client` for its own use, including native libraries for Windows, macOS, and Debian-flavored Linux.
-Both x64 and arm64 builds are included for all three platforms, but the arm64 builds for Windows and Linux are considered experimental, since there are no official builds of Signal for those architectures.
+Mochi publishes the NPM package `@mochimessenger/libmochi-client` for its own use, including native libraries for Windows, macOS, and Debian-flavored Linux.
+Both x64 and arm64 builds are included for all three platforms, but the arm64 builds for Windows and Linux are considered experimental, since there are no official builds of Mochi for those architectures.

 # Contributions

-Signal does accept external contributions to this project.
+Mochi does accept external contributions to this project.
 However unless the change is simple and easily understood, for example fixing a bug or portability issue, adding a new test, or improving performance, first open an issue to discuss your intended change as not all changes can be accepted.

-Contributions that will not be used directly by one of Signal's official client apps may still be considered, but only if they do not pose an undue maintenance burden or conflict with the goals of the project.
+Contributions that will not be used directly by one of Mochi's official client apps may still be considered, but only if they do not pose an undue maintenance burden or conflict with the goals of the project.

-Signing a [CLA (Contributor License Agreement)](https://signal.org/cla/) is required for all contributions.
+Signing a [CLA (Contributor License Agreement)](https://mochi.org/cla/) is required for all contributions.

 # Legal things
 ## Cryptography Notice